GoldenEye10/goldeneye10.github.io/_posts/2025-08-26-Health_Hazard.md

 The hypothesis was confirmed, and the findings were submitted.

 - **AI-Generated Report Reminder**:
 The automated system may omit some details.
+It ommited IOCs and altered date in my case.
 Always review before final submission.

   ![Desktop View](../assets/img/favicon/writeup/thm/Threat_hunt_sim/15.png){: width="972" height="589" }